yablochko8/semantic-search-fonts/COOKBOOK.md

   - Category (Sans-serif, Serif, Display, etc.)
   - Language/script support
   - Version info
-  - **METADATA.pb is the authoritative source for building an index of the fonts.
-It can tell us the family’s name, styles available, designer, license, and classification.**
+  - **This is the main data source for building our index!**

 - DESCRIPTION.en_us.html: English description of the font family, typically a paragraph or two about its history and design.

-Some of these descriptions are quite sweet.
+  - Some of these descriptions are quite sweet.
     - "Maiden Orange is a light and festive slab serif font inspired by custom hand lettered 1950s advertisements."
     - "Kosugi is a Gothic design, [...] it evokes the Japanese cedar trees that have straight and thick trunks and branches."
-  - **Sometimes there is no description doc, or it is present but blank.
-In those cases we will seek out a fallback document of `article/ARTICLE.en_us.html`**
+  - Sometimes there is no description doc, or it is present but blank.
+In those cases we will seek out a fallback document of `article/ARTICLE.en_us.html`

 - LICENSE.txt: The full license text (may be OFL.txt, UFL.txt depending on license type).
 These are all standardized based on parent folders, so for our purpose just the descriptor of the license from METADATA.pb should be sufficient.